shannon36/wp-simple-query-apis/README.md

 ## Sources

-1. Please refer to ACKNOWLEDGEMENTS.txt for acknowledgements.
+1. Please refer to ACK.txt for acknowledgements.